slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * Unfair launch practices such as pre-mining or pre-sale;
 * Crypto whale attack;
 * Pump and dump;
-* Black swan events, like sudden market waterfall; or let’s say when one DeFi protocol is nested or interoperated with other DeFi/Tokens, its security/reliability will be highly depending on other protocols
+* Black swan events, like sudden market waterfall; or let's say when one DeFi protocol is nested or interoperated with other DeFi/Tokens, its security/reliability will be highly depending on other protocols
 * Other technical attacks or what we refer to as scientific techniques such as front running, sandwich attack, flash loan attacks, etc

 **Compliance Requirements**